Published: February 2, 2024 | Last Updated: December 19, 2024

 Speaking of Kurosawa, you might like Famous Filmmakers who started late.

-Cloud Atlas (2012): Directed by Tom Tykwer and the Wachowski siblings, this movie features an intricate multi-narrative structure.
-It spans different periods and follows multiple interconnected storylines, exploring themes of reincarnation, destiny, and love.
+Cloud Atlas (2012, Warner Bros.) is directed by Tom Tykwer and the Wachowski siblings.
+The film uses a complex multi-narrative structure.
+It spans multiple time periods and connects various storylines to explore reincarnation, destiny, and love.

 The difference between the narrative and the plot